open-interop/oop-docs/pages/installation.md

 #### Configuration

 You will notice from the above file that it requires a number of configuration files.
 You can find the contents of the `all.env` file on our config repository [oop-queue-config](https://github.com/open-interop/oop-queue-config) the file `.env.all.example` should give you a good starting point for what environment variables to define.
+In this .env file the field  `POSTGRES_PASSWORD` will currently be empty - enter the password you set when installing PostgreSQL here.

 ##### RabbitMQ

-Assuming that you have RabbitMQ install correctly and the `rabbitmqadmin` tool installed.
+Assuming that you have RabbitMQ install correctly (and added to PATH) and the `rabbitmqadmin` tool installed.
 You need to do two things, add yourself a user to rabbitmq and import the queue config.

 ###### Create a user